GoodNightIsabelle/Preprocessing-is-All-You-Need/benchmark/README.md

 `logparsers/` contains the implementation of all statistic-based log parsers.

-`old_benchmark/` contains some old code of previous benchamrking.
+`old_benchmark/` contains some old code of previous benchmarking.